madiv9820/06_11_2024--3011_Find_if_Array_Can_Be_Sorted/README.md

                         }

                         return true;  // If we successfully sorted the array (or determined it can be sorted), return true.
                     }
             };
             ```

+- ## Approach 2 :- Segment-Based Validation

+    - ### Intuition:
+        - The problem asks whether the array can be sorted under a specific condition: numbers can only be swapped if they have the same number of `1`-bits (set bits) in their binary representation.
+The key observation is that the array can be sorted if and only if, for any contiguous segment of numbers with the same number of `1`-bits, the smallest number in the segment is greater than the largest number from the previous segment.
+This ensures that there are no "inversions" in the order of numbers with different bit-counts.

+    - ### Approach:
+        1. **Helper Function**: We define a helper function `count_Bits(val)` that computes the number of set bits (`1`-bits) in the binary representation of a number.
+This will help us group numbers with the same bit-count together.

+        2. **Segment Tracking**: As we iterate through the array, we track numbers that have the same number of set bits as the previous numbers, forming contiguous "segments" of numbers with the same bit-count.
+For each segment:
+            - Track the smallest (`current_min`) and largest (`current_max`) numbers.
+            - When the bit-count changes, check if the current segment's minimum number is greater than the maximum of the previous segment.
+If it isn't, we return `False`.

+        3. **Final Check**: After iterating through all numbers, ensure that the last segment's minimum number is greater than the maximum number of the previous segment.

+        4. **Termination Condition**: If the above checks pass for all segments, the array can be sorted according to the given condition, so we return `True`.

+    - ### Time Complexity:
+        - **Helper Function**: The `count_Bits` function runs in constant time, as it processes a fixed number of bits (typically 32 bits for integers in most programming environments).

+        - **Iteration**: We iterate through the entire list of `n` numbers, and for each number, we call `count_Bits` which runs in constant time.
+Therefore, the time complexity of the iteration is `O(n)`.

+        Thus, the overall time complexity is **O(n)**, where `n` is the number of elements in the input list.

+    - ### Space Complexity:
+        - **Auxiliary Space**: The space used by the algorithm is mainly for storing variables such as `current_min`, `current_max`, and `previous_max`, all of which take constant space.

+        - **No Extra Data Structures**: The algorithm does not use any additional data structures that scale with the input size.

+        Thus, the space complexity is **O(1)** (constant space).

+    - ### Code
+        - **Python Solution**

+            ```python3
+            class Solution:
+                def canSortArray(self, nums: List[int]) -> bool:
+                    # Helper function to count the number of 1-bits (set bits) in the binary representation of a number.
+                    def count_Bits(val):
+                        # Convert the number to binary and count the number of '1's in its binary representation.
+                        return bin(val).count('1')

+                    # Initialize variables:
+                    # 'current_min' tracks the current smallest number with the same number of 1-bits.
+                    # 'current_max' tracks the largest number with the same number of 1-bits.
+                    current_min, current_max = nums[0], nums[0]

+                    # 'previous_max' keeps track of the maximum number encountered in the previous segment with the same number of 1-bits.
+                    previous_max = float('-inf')  # Set to negative infinity initially to ensure the first segment passes the comparison.

+                    # Iterate over each number in the list
+                    for num in nums:
+                        # If the current number has the same number of 1-bits as the current minimum number in the segment
+                        if count_Bits(num) == count_Bits(current_min):
+                            # Update 'current_min' to the smallest number and 'current_max' to the largest number in the current segment.
+                            current_min = min(current_min, num)
+                            current_max = max(current_max, num)
+                        else:
+                            # If we've reached a new segment (i.e., the number of 1-bits is different)
+                            # Check if the current minimum is still greater than the previous maximum.
+                            # If not, the array cannot be sorted under the given condition, so return False.
+                            if current_min < previous_max:
+                                return False

+                            # Update 'previous_max' to the current maximum (end of the previous segment)
+                            previous_max = current_max

+                            # Start a new segment with the current number as the new 'current_min' and 'current_max'
+                            current_min, current_max = num, num

+                    # After processing all numbers, the last segment should have 'current_min' greater than 'previous_max'.
+                    return current_min > previous_max
+            ```

+        - **C++ Solution**

+            ```C++ []
+            class Solution {
+                private:
+                    // Helper function to count the number of 1-bits (set bits) in the binary representation of a number. int countBits(int val) {
+                        // Use bitset to count the number of set bits (1s) in val. return bitset<32>(val).count();  // bitset<32> creates a fixed-size bitset for 32-bit integers.
+                    }
+                public:

+                    bool canSortArray(vector<int>& nums) {
+                        // Initialize variables:
+                        int current_min = nums[0];  // current minimum number in the segment
+                        int current_max = nums[0];  // current maximum number in the segment

+                        int previous_max = INT_MIN;  // previous maximum number from the last segment, initialized to negative infinity

+                        // Iterate over each number in the list for (int num : nums) {
+                            // If the current number has the same number of 1-bits as the current_min if (countBits(num) == countBits(current_min)) {
+                                // Update current_min to the smallest number and current_max to the largest number in the current segment. current_min = min(current_min, num);
+                                current_max = max(current_max, num);
+                            } else {
+                                // If we've reached a new segment (the number of 1-bits is different):
+                                // Check if the current minimum is still greater than the previous maximum.
+                                // If not, return false because we can't swap to sort the array. if (current_min < previous_max) {
+                                    return false;
+                                }

+                                // Update the previous_max to the current_max (end of the previous segment) previous_max = current_max;

+                                // Start a new segment with the current number as the new current_min and current_max current_min = num;
+                                current_max = num;
+                            }
+                        }

+                        // After processing all numbers, ensure the last segment can be placed after the previous one. return current_min > previous_max;
+                    }
+            };
+            ```